MbJav/Randomness/cognito.md

 **User Pools** provide a user directory for your application including sign-up, sign-in, group management, etc. Also provide app with info on user's ID and group membership so that your code can handle authorization.

 **Identity Pools** are used to assign IAM roles to users who authenticate through a separate Identiy Provider.
-Because these users are assigned an IAM role, they can have their own set of IAM pemrissions, allowing them to access AWS resources directly.
+Because these users are assigned an IAM role, they can have their own set of IAM permissions, allowing them to access AWS resources directly.

 - map a user from an Identity Provider to an IAM Role, allow you to delegate authorization for AWS resources to AWS itself